Taxes for freelancers and self-employed

 If you are earning more than the annual Spanish minimum wage as a self-employed worker or an autónomo, you must pay social security contributions.
 These contributions entitle you to health care and, after you’ve paid into the scheme for 15 years, a pension.
 You can pay more than the basic amount to get a higher pension or make additional contributions to be covered for accidents or sickness at work.

-From 2023, self-employed workers must make contributions based on their earnings.
-The new system includes 15 economic brackets, with contribution amounts based on which bracket your earnings fit into.
+Self-employed workers must make contributions based on their earnings.
+The system includes 15 economic brackets, with contribution amounts based on which bracket your earnings fit into.
 Ultimately, the changes mean anyone earning less than €1,300 will pay less in social security contributions, those earning €1,300 to €1,700 will pay the same, and those earning over €1,700 will pay more.

 If you have not registered as an autónomo but have set up your company within the past three years, you can re-apply for the same discounts a new autónomo would receive.